If you like your latkes to be more than just a vehicle for grease, author Andrea Chesman says it’s time to do away with vegetable oil.

 - ¼ teaspoon freshly ground black pepper

-- Coarsely grate the potatoes by hand or in a food processor.
+- Coarsely grate the potatoes and onion with a box grater or in a food processor.

-- Transfer grated potatoes to a large bowl filled with acidulated water (1 tablespoon lemon juice or vinegar to 4 cups water).
-Swish around by hand for 1 minute.
+- Transfer the potato mixture to a large bowl filled with acidulated water (1 tablespoon lemon juice or vinegar to 4 cups water).
+Swish around with your hands for 1 minute.
 Pour into a strainer and drain well.
 Place a clean kitchen towel on the counter.
 Dump the potatoes onto the towel and pat dry.
 This step will keep the potatoes from turning pink, then gray, as they are exposed to air.

-- Keep the latkes warm in the oven while cooking the remaining batter, but serve as soon as possible.
+- Serve as soon as possible.
 Pass the applesauce and sour cream at the table.